java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 If you receive this error, UNIX cannot find the compiler, [`javac`](doc:javac).

 Here's one way to tell UNIX where to find `javac`.
 Suppose you installed the JDK in `/usr/local/jdk19`.
-At the prompt, type the following command and press \<Return\>:
+At the prompt, type the following command and press \<Enter\>:

 ```shell
 /usr/local/jdk19/javac HelloWorldApp.java